eregon/app2engine/README.md

 ### Namespace them all !

 The folders `{controllers,models,views}/myengine` are created because you should namespace your engine.

-### Production

-In Production environment, you must comment (or set to `true`) the line in mainapp/config/environments/production.rb

-Change

-    config.serve_static_assets = false

-to

-    config.serve_static_assets = true # This is needed to serve static assets from engines

-Because the engine modify the static assets by appending its own public folder.
-(A workaround may be to config you server)

 ### Code reloading / overwriting / load order